The Anatomy of a Moment

+The books focuses on the experiences of Prime Minister Adolfo Suárez, Communist Party leader Santiago Carrillo, and Deputy Prime Minister General Gutiérrez Mellado.
+They are balanced in the narrative by three key figures involved with the coup—General Milans del Bosch, General Armada and Tejero.

 The writer Michael Eaude: "Cercas hangs his enthralling story round the defiance of these three. (...)
 Suárez becomes the main character in Cercas's book (...)
 Cercas is a major novelist who has written a fascinating account of a key event in Spain's recent history."

 Rubio-Pueyo argues that Anatomía de un instante may have to be considered as a textual materialisation of the so-called Cultura de la Transición ("Culture of the Transition", CT), or as a literary translation of the régimen del 78 ("Regime of '78").